balopat/hpstr-jekyll-theme/_posts/2016-02-18-InfluxDB-and-Jepsen-Chapter-II-Where-is-influxdb-on-the-cap-scale.md

    :at [java.net.SocketInputStream read SocketInputStream.java 203]}]
 </code></pre>

-Which is again, in sync with the documentation: when the actual operation depends on the CP metadataservice (e.g. writing a new datapoint requires a new shard to be created), and there are network partitions in place, the system will seem unavailable, rendering the AP part of the design non-strict.
+This behaviour is - similarly to the single point write consistency modes - in agreement with the documentation: when the actual operation depends on the CP metadataservice (e.g. writing a new datapoint requires a new shard to be created), and there are network partitions in place, the system will become unavailable, rendering the AP part of the design non-strict.

 # 5. Summary

-What I've learned:
+What we've learned:

 * Jepsen is an excellent tool to construct statistically stable tests for distributed systems and was a big help in automating the different scenarios exploring InfluxDB's behaviour.
 With a bit of effort distributed system builders could even turn it into a CI tool, to test continuously the assumptions with regards to linearizability scenarios (I wonder why nobody is doing it yet?).